AvaloniaInside/Shell/README.md

 # Shell

-Avalonia Inside reduces the complexity of mobile/desktop application development by providing the fundamental features that most applications require, including:
+Avalonia Inside Shell reduces the complexity of mobile/desktop application development by providing the fundamental features that most applications require, including:

     A single place to describe the visual hierarchy of an application.
     A common navigation user experience.